Veteran newsman Ben Wright proves prophetic in his “special treatment” prediction for a policeman in jail for murder.

 After exchanging a few pleasantries with Judge Hunter, Wright returns to the subject of Talley’s sealed reports.
 He says an open-records request in Georgia requires documentation—or an explanation why now—must be provided within 3 business days.

-Wright suggests the best start would be with Talley’s personnel files.
-He predicted these internal documents would reveal:
+Wright suggests starting with Talley’s personnel files, where he predicted these internal documents would reveal:

 Within a week, all 3 of Wright’s predictions would be proven true.